JCastro1986/Final-Project/README.md

 1. **Webscraping**.
 Create a python code with beautiful soup and splinter to retreieve asset data from several webpages, such as metroscubicos.com and create a raw data csv.
 2. **ETL**.
 Raw data needs to be cleansed, transformed and add new information from other sources to generate a final SQL database.
 3. **ML model**.
-We will use a supervised linear regression machine learning model that helps us determine our price target variable, based on features such as location, type, land size, construction square meters, number of rooms, number of bathrooms, etc. We will be using a linear regression model under the assumption that the reationship between the price (dependent continuous variable) and the other more explanatory house features is linear.
+We will use a supervised linear regression machine learning model that helps us determine our price target variable based on features such as location, type, land size, construction square meters, number of rooms, number of bathrooms, etc.
 4. **Dashboard**.
 We will create visualizations and interactions to display our results in Tableau.

 ## Team Members and roles